 1. Triage: The Program Administrator will collect and triage application defect and change requests from users.
-These requests will be entered in the eScreening change management backlog in the form of trouble tickets.
+These requests will be entered in the IRDS change management backlog in the form of trouble tickets.

 2. Troubleshooting: The program administrator will assign trouble tickets to the Healthcare System Technical Administrator (HSTA), who will analyze, troubleshoot, and document the reported issues.
 If the HSTA can resolve the issue through at the configuration or database level, or through coordination with the National Service Desk (in the event of a CPRS or VistA issue), the HSTA will document the resolution within the ticket and mark it resolved.